Tonks89/RoboND-Rover-Project/writeup.md

 #### II.
 Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.

-The previous image processing steps were applied on a pre-recorded images while driving the rover in "training" mode.
+The previous image processing steps were applied on pre-recorded images while driving the rover in "training" mode.
 The video below shows the resulting processed image sequence:

 ![](./misc/mydata_mapping_final.gif)